This is page

 Bill is a founder member of The Upwey Potters to see their website with latest news and details of Exhibitions & Workshops.

 Bill recently built "Woden" - a large wood fired kiln - which is enabling him to produce more larger vessels.
 Take a look at the archive of the building and firings at this link.

-Bill's big brother, Richard is an authority on the Windmills of Dorset (well it gets him out of the house now and then!).
+Richard is also an authority on the Windmills of Dorset (well it gets him out of the house now and then!).
 Take a look at the researches on the Dorset Windmills website at this link.

 Annual exhibitions are staged at Bridport Art Centre.
 See details of activities, exhibitions and the Bridport Millennium Ammonite Project